Seekatar/OktaPosh/README.md

 ## Importing Okta Configuration

-`Import-OktaConfiguration` takes a JSON file that describes an authorization server and all it's related objects, and multiple apps, and will create or update them in Okta.
+`Import-OktaConfiguration` takes a JSON file that describes an authorization server and all its related objects, and multiple apps, and will create or update them in Okta.
 It will check to see if the item exist and add it if not there.
 Some objects (apps), will be updated if they exist.

 To make editing the JSON easier, there are several typical examples in the `tests/samples/import` folder.
 Also there is a schema file that VS Code will detect and give you intellisense for adding elements (Ctrl+Space), and help on hover for each item.

+The function can import the following:

+* Authorization Server
+  * Scopes
+  * Claims
+* Groups
+  * Optionally create Scope and Claim on auth server
+* Server Apps for server-to-server apps and auth
+  * Scopes
+  * Groups
+* SPA Apps for SPA applications and auth
+  * Scopes
+  * Groups

 ### Variables